26. Schelling Model with NumPy#

 26.1.
 Overview#

-In the previous lecture, we implemented the Schelling segregation model using pure Python and standard libraries, rather than Python plus numerical and scientific libraries.
+In the previous lecture, we implemented the Schelling segregation model using pure Python and standard libraries.

-In this lecture, we rewrite the model using NumPy arrays and functions.
+In this lecture, we will rewrite the model using NumPy arrays and functions.

 We’ll achieve greater speed — but at the cost of readability!